Fred Liu

 University of Waterloo Seminar (2020)

-Society of Financial Econometrics at the University of Chicago (2020)
+Society for Financial Econometrics at the University of Chicago (2020)

-Society of Financial Econometrics at Northwestern University (2019)
+Society for Financial Econometrics at Northwestern University (2019)

 University of Waterloo Economics PhD Conference (2018)